PoisotLab/ms_networkary_classifiers/README.md

-example on diagnostic test: rare events are hard to detect even with really good models
+- example on diagnostic test: rare events are hard to detect even with really good models

-summary of model challenges for networks
+- summary of model challenges for networks
-- @Strydom2021RoaPre importance of drawing on traits + validation is challenging
+- @Strydom2021RoaPre importance of drawing on traits + validation is challenging + comparing across space
-- @Whalen2021NavPit machine learning from genomics

 Binary classifiers are usually assessed by measuring properties of their confusion matrix, *i.e.* the contingency table reporting true/false